Allergic Rhinitis (Hay Fever) - Fast Facts

-- Allergic rhinitis (commonly known as Hay Fever) affects around 18% of people (children and adults) in Australia and New Zealand.
+- Allergic rhinitis (commonly known as hay fever) affects around 18% of people in Australia and New Zealand.
 Despite its common name, it is not caused by hay and does not result in fever.
-It is caused by the nose and/or eyes coming into contact with allergens in the environment, such as pollens (grasses, weeds or trees), dust mites, moulds and animal hair.
+Allergic rhinitis is caused by the nose and/or eyes coming into contact with allergens in the environment such as pollens (grasses, weeds or trees), dust mites, moulds and animal dander (fur, hair or feathers).

-- Symptoms of allergic rhinitis include a runny/itchy or congested nose, sneezing and itchy/watery eyes.
-Whilst some of these symptoms may be similar to those caused by infections (such as colds and flu), allergy symptoms tend to persist unless treated.
+- Signs of allergic rhinitis include a runny/itchy or congested nose, sneezing, and itchy/watery eyes.
+Some of these symptoms may be similar to those caused by infections (such as colds and flu), however, allergy symptoms will often continue unless treated correctly.

-- Your pharmacist and/or doctor can recommend treatments for allergic rhinitis.
-These include non-sedating antihistamines (tablets, syrups, nasal sprays, eye drops), intranasal corticosteroid (INCS) sprays, combination medications containing antihistamine and INCS and natural salt water nasal sprays or rinses.
+- A pharmacist and/or doctor can recommend treatments for allergic rhinitis.
+These include non-sedating antihistamines (tablets, syrups, nasal sprays, eye drops), saline (salt water) nasal sprays and rinses, intranasal corticosteroid (INCS) sprays, or sprays containing a combination of INCS and antihistamine.

-- For severe allergic rhinitis a referral to a clinical immunology/allergy specialist may be required for further assessment including allergy testing.
-If it is possible to confirm the allergen/s causing allergic rhinitis, then minimising exposure to the allergen/s may reduce symptoms.
+- For people with severe allergic rhinitis, further assessment and allergy testing by a clinical immunology/allergy specialist may be required.
+If it is possible to confirm the allergen/s causing allergic rhinitis, then minimising exposure to these may reduce symptoms.

-- Allergen immunotherapy (also known as desensitisation) reduces the severity of symptoms and/or the need for regular medications.
-It involves taking regular, gradually increasing amounts of allergen extracts by injections or sublingual (under the tongue) tablets, sprays or drops.
-This is a long term treatment (3-5 years) for severe allergic rhinitis that should only be initiated after allergy testing, usually by a clinical immunology/allergy specialist.
+- Allergen immunotherapy (AIT), also known as desensitisation, is a treatment offered to people with severe allergic rhinitis.
+It reduces the severity of symptoms and the need for regular medications and involves taking regular, gradually increasing amounts of allergen extracts by injections or sublingual (under the tongue) tablets, sprays or drops.
+This treatment is long-term (three to five years) and is usually initiated by a clinical immunology/allergy specialist.